str3tch/aws-ddb-amazonmq/README.md

-# Dynamo Streams / AmazonMQ proof of concept
+# Dynamo Streams with AmazonMQ

 This is a PoC to show that AmazonMQ linked up to DynamoDB Streams, ensuring that all data sent will be encrypted at rest and in transit